 - Assisted over 100 tenants in one month to find appropriate rental accommodation

-- Kept all expenses for repairs and maintenance under 80% of the allowed budget by securing service level agreements with small business as opposed to large companies
+- Kept all expenses for repairs and maintenance under 80% of the allowed budget by securing service-level agreements with small businesses as opposed to large companies

 - Successfully implemented an online screening and background checking system which reduced screening and tenant onboarding time by two weeks

 - Embarked on innovative digital viewing activities which meant that in-person viewings were reduced, and properties sold up to 10 days quicker than normal

 The education section is an integral part of your resume application.
 Be sure to include all formal qualifications as well as certifications and licensing related to the real estate industry.

 To maintain licensing, Property Managers are also expected to participate in frequent training programs and Continuous Professional Development (CPD) courses.

 Display credentials by date completed, name of institution, qualification, and course curriculums.
 Also, include relevant licenses and industry memberships.

 2020 – Current Masters in Business Administration, Chicago Business University, Chicago, IL